stonepros/stone/doc/dev/stone_krb_auth.rst

           lieu of a password challenge for a given principal.
-Creating keytab files are useful for noninteractive principals, such as *Service Principal Names*, which are often associated with long-running processes like Ceph daemons.
+Creating keytab files are useful for noninteractive principals, such as *Service Principal Names*, which are often associated with long-running processes like Stone daemons.
 A keytab file does not have to be a "1:1 mapping" to a single principal.
 Multiple different principal keys can be stored in a single keytab file: